Jason Goes to Hell: The Final Friday: Plot

-At Crystal Lake, Jason finds three partying teenagers and kills them.
-When two police officers are called to investigate the murders, Jason kills one of them and possesses the other.
-Meanwhile, bounty hunter Creighton Duke discovers that only members of Jason's bloodline can permanently kill him, and he will return to his original, near-invincible state if he possesses a family member.
-The only living relatives of Jason are his half-sister Diana Kimble, her daughter Jessica, and Stephanie, the infant daughter of Jessica and Steven Freeman.
+Jason finds three teenagers at Crystal Lake and kills them.
+When two police officers are called to investigate, Jason kills one of them and possesses the other.
+Bounty hunter Creighton Duke discovers that only members of Jason's bloodline can permanently kill him, and he will return if he possesses a family member.
+The only living relatives of Jason are his half-sister Diana Kimble, her daughter Jessica, and Stephanie, the young daughter of Jessica and Steven Freeman.